SamanFekri/QouteOfDay/README.md

-### 📅 Wednesday, 22 May, 2024
+### 📅 Thursday, 23 May, 2024
 ------
 ### Events
 ------
-- **NASCAR Coca-Cola 600 Qualifying:** This event usually takes place around late May at the Charlotte Motor Speedway in Concord, North Carolina.
-It's the qualifying race for the Coca-Cola 600, one of the most important events in the NASCAR calendar.
+- **Fleet Week New York**: This annual event traditionally begins around the date of May 23rd (although the specific start date can vary).
+Fleet Week celebrates the U.S. Navy, Marine Corps, and Coast Guard, with various events, including ship tours, military demonstrations, and community activities in New York City.

-Please note that specific events can change from year to year, and it's important to check the current year's calendar for the exact dates and events scheduled for May 22.
+Please note that events are subject to change, and it's always a good idea to check the latest schedule or official announcements for the current year.
 ### Positive Qoute
 ------
-"Every day may not be good, but there's something good in every day.
-Keep shining! 🌟🌈✨"
+"Believe in the magic of new beginnings and watch your world bloom! 🌱✨🌟"